niklasnorin/red-thesis/source/12-theory-linux-gpio-emuopt.md

 ![User space and Kernel Space \label{5_2}](source/figures/5_2.png)

 The notion of Kernel space and User space is also used to refer to the amount of access a process has to the system.
-In most Linux systems, only processes running in Kernel space has access to memory mapped hardware [@linux-kernel-space].
+In most Linux systems, only processes running in Kernel space have access to memory mapped hardware [@linux-kernel-space].
 This means that User space processes that want to access hardware always have to do so via system calls to the kernel.
 The kernel then in turn accesses the hardware.

 ## SysFS and GPIOlib for User Space GPIO Access
 While all direct hardware access is restricted to the kernel in Linux, SysFS is a generic Linux kernel facility that enables other kernel modules to expose data structures as attributes in the file system [@sysfs] at subdirectories of `/sys`.